Keith Rigg

 Keith Edward Rigg MBE (21 May 1906 – 28 February 1995) was an Australian cricketer who played in eight Test matches from 1931 to 1937.
 His cousin, Colin McDonald, also played for Victoria and Australia.
 He was educated at Wesley College, Melbourne.

+In addition to cricket, Rigg played Australian rules football in the Metropolitan Amateur Football Association (MAFA) for the Collegians football Club.
+He was named the best and fairest player in A Section for the 1927 season.

 From 1933 to 1937, Rigg had an endorsement deal with the Alexander Patent Racket Company in Launceston, Tasmania, to produce a range of 'Keith Rigg' cricket bats.

 He was appointed Member of the Order of the British Empire (MBE) in the 1971 Birthday Honours for services to industry and sport.